Spending Strategies in Retirement

 • Your year-end total balance is $691,004 and you transfer $30,000 into your conservative portfolio.

-As you can see, the time segmentation method allows you to enjoy the benefits of the higher long-term returns stocks have historically offered while basing your annual spending on less volatile investments.
+As you can see, the time segmentation method allows you to enjoy the benefits of the higher long-term returns stocks have historically offered while funding your annual spending with less volatile investments.

-The 4% Rule and Time Segmentation Strategy are two approaches for spending your retirement savings.
+The Time Segmentation Strategy allows you to meet your retirement income needs while minimizing the effect of market volatility on your retirement savings.
 Crafting a spending strategy to meet your specific needs is a major part of living in retirement.
 Please contact the JRB at 888-JRB-FREE (572-3733) or staff@jrbcj.org to work with you on a sustainable spending strategy.